An inverse anisotropic conductivity problem induced bytwisting a homogeneous cylindrical domain: Can we determine the unknown function from ?

 Actually, the main benefit of dealing with $\Lambda_{\alpha}^{\bullet}$ instead of $\Lambda_{\alpha}$ in the inverse problem of determining $\alpha$ from $\Lambda_{\alpha}$, boils down to the following identity

-ensuring that the ellipticity condition \cite{AG2}[Formula (2.5)] required by the method presented in \cite{AG2}, is verified by $A^{\bullet}$.
-Now, in light of the reasoning developped in the first part of this section, arguing as in the proof of \cite{AG2}[Theorem 2.2] we derive the:
+ensuring that the ellipticity condition \cite[Formula~(2.5)]{AG2} required by the method presented in \cite{AG2}, is verified by $A^{\bullet}$.
+Now, in light of the reasoning developed in the first part of this section, which is borrowed from the proof of \cite[Theorem~2.2]{AG2}, we derive the: